Lino Brocka: Personal life and death

-On May 22, 1991, Brocka and actor William Lorenzo left the Spindle Music Lounge, where they watched a show starring Malu Barry, in a 1991 Toyota Corolla being driven by Lorenzo, heading home to Tandang Sora in Quezon City, Metro Manila.
-At around 1:30a.m., the car crashed into an electric pole made of concrete along East Avenue, after Lorenzo tried to avoid a tricycle suddenly swerving towards their path.
-Both Brocka and Lorenzo were rushed to the East Avenue Medical Center, where Brocka was declared dead on arrival, with Lorenzo in critical condition but declared out of danger by doctors.
-At his funeral he was accorded an adulation reserved only for heroes, and thousands walked miles to escort his remains to their final resting place.
-In 1997, Brocka was given the posthumous distinction of National Artist for Film.
+On May 22, 1991, Brocka and actor William Lorenzo left the Spindle Music Lounge, where they watched a show starring Malu Barry, in a 1991 Toyota Corolla driven by Lorenzo and heading home to Tandang Sora Avenue in Quezon City.
+At around 1:30am, the car crashed into an electric pole along East Avenue after Lorenzo tried to avoid a tricycle in their path.
+Both Brocka and Lorenzo were rushed to East Avenue Medical Center, where Brocka was pronounced dead on arrival, while Lorenzo suffered leg injuries but later recovered.